gddk/solarshed/README.md

 At this point, 2021-03-20, the SSRs didn't work at first when I had it connected to GPIO.
 The LED came on and I detected 120V on both sides of the SSR, but the AIMS inverter wouldn't accept it.
 Then I read in the reviews of the SSR that raspberry pi GPIO pushes enough current to light up the LED and make about half of the AC current flow, but to make it actually work, have to connect it to the 5V power supply.
 The current used at 3.6VDC is 6.4mA, which is more than GPIO can push.
 At 5VDC it'll be closer to 5mA.
 Solution:  5V -- (SSR) > -- (collector,2n3904 npn Transistor,emmitter) -- GND.
 Then the GPIO -- 10kΩ -- 4.7kΩ --  (base,2n3904 npn Transistor). (edited)

-Here is all the parts I bought, some of which I'm still waiting on; must importantly the
+Here are all the parts purchased for this project; some not yet arrived.

 * [CanaKit Raspberry Pi 4 8GB Starter Kit - 8GB RAM ](https://www.amazon.com/gp/product/B08956GVXN/)
 * [Twidec/Output Single Phase SSR Solid State Relay 100A 3-32V DC to 24-480V AC SSR-100DA](https://www.amazon.com/gp/product/B07P78BVM7/) * 2